 Proto int grspw_dma_tx_send(void c, int opts, struct grspw_list pkts, int count) About Schedules a list of packets for transmission at some point in future.
 The packets are put to the SEND queue of the driver.
 Depending on the input arguments a selection of the below steps are performed: 1.
 Move transmitted packets to SENT List (SCHED->SENT).
 2. Add the requested packets to the SEND List (USER->SEND) 3.
 Schedule as many packets as possible for transmission (SEND->SCHED) Skipping both step 1 and 3 may be useful when IRQ is enabled, then the worker thread will be responsible for handling descriptors.
 The GRSPW transmitter is enabled when packets are added to the TX SCHED queue.
 The fastest solution in retrieving sent TX packets and sending new frames is to call: 1. grspw_dma_tx_reclaim(opts=0) 2. grspw_dma_tx_send(opts=1) NOTE: the TXPKT_FLAG_TX flag must not be set in the packet structure.
-Param c [IN] pointer DMA channel identifier.
+Param c [IN] pointer 1 arain DMA channel identifier.
 Returned from grspw_dma_open.
-Param opts [IN] Integer bit-mask

-low.

-Bit Description

-0 Set to 1 to skip Step 1.
+Param opts [IN] Integer bit-mask - w. w The above steps 1 and/or 3 may be skipped by setting opts argument according the description below.
+Bit Description 0 Set to 1 to skip Step 1.
 1 Set to 1 to skip Step 3.

-Param pkts [IN] pointer

-A linked list of initialized SpaceWire packets.
+Param pkts [IN] pointer A linked list of initialized SpaceWire packets.
 The grspw_list structure must be initialized so that head points to the first packet and tail points to the last.
 Call this function with pkts set to NULL to avoid step 2.
 Just doing step 1 and 3 as determined by opts is normally performed in polling-mode.

 The layout and content of the packet is defined by the grspw_pkt data structure is described in Table 18.32.
 Note that TXPKT_FLAG_TX of the flags field must not be set.

-pkts is not cleared by this function.
+pkts i s not cleared by this function.

-Param count [IN] integer
+Param m count [IN] integer

-Number of packets in the packet list.
+Number r of packets in the packet list.

-Return Status.
+Return turn Status.
 See return codes below

 Value Description

 -1 Error occurred, DMA channel may not be valid.

 0 Successfully added pkts to TX SEND/SCHED list.

 1 DMA stopped.
 No operation.

 Notes This function performs no operation when the DMA channel is stopped.